Bilair History, Family Crest & Coats of Arms

 Further to the south, "the Blairs, of Northumberland, are probably derived from the Blairs of Ayrshire."

-Important Dates for the Bilair family
+Early History of the Bilair family

 This web page shows only a small excerpt of our Bilair research.
 Another 120 words (9 lines of text) covering the years 1699, 1746, 1650, 1593, 1666, 1634, 1646, 1699, 1746, 1743, 1656, 1743, 1656, 1679 and are included under the topic Early Bilair History in all our PDF Extended History products and printed products wherever possible.